Teen Animal Care Volunteer Program

 • Teens can register for one session per calendar year.

 • If teens have volunteered for sessions previously, approval from the Animal Care Supervisor is mandatory.
 The Humane Society of Broward County reserves the right to cancel a registration based on past performance.
-If this is the case, the $40 fee will be refunded.

 • You will be contacted approximately 10 days prior to your orientation date as a reminder.